SnootyMonkey/Falkland-CMS/README.md

 Falkland CMS is a Curation Management System used to collect, organize, curate and present the knowledge that exists in the world about a particular topic.

-This README is just a stub, please visit the full website at [falkland-cms.com](http://falkland-cms.com).
+This README is just a stub, please visit the [Falkland CMS website](http://falkland-cms.com) at [falkland-cms.com](http://falkland-cms.com).

 ## Documentation